 In accordance with the CIL Regulations 2010 (as amended), two rounds of consultation need to be carried out prior to Chichester adopting its Community Infrastructure Levy.
-The first being at the Preliminary draft Charging Schedule Consultation stage from 10th March - 23rd April 2014; and the second at the Draft Charging Schedule consultation planned for 18th August - 30th September 2014.
+The first being at the Preliminary Draft Charging Schedule Consultation stage which took place from 10th March - 23rd April 2014; and the second for the Draft Charging Schedule consultation planned for 21st November - 5th January 2015.